What are the B1 visa requirements for visitors to the USA?

 The B1 visa is for non-US nationals who are not eligible for travel under the Visa Waiver Program (VWP), who wish to travel to the USA on a short-term basis for business-related activities.

 To be eligible, you will need to evidence in your application to the US consular that you meet the B-1 visa requirements.
 The B1 visa is highly discretionary, and any application should be well prepared with supporting documents to evidence to the consular officer that the requirements are met and avoid a visa denial.

-B-1 Permissible activities
+B-1 visa permissible activities

 The type of activity that you will be permitted to – and prohibited from – undertaking will be a critical aspect of your B-1 visa application and the evidence that you should provide to assure the consular officer that you do meet the B-1 visa requirements.
-You are permitted to do the following:

 - Taking orders for goods which must be produced outside the United States

 - Visiting sites in the USA that could be used for future business premises

 - Undertaking independent research

 - Installing or making repairs to machinery for a foreign company that sells to US customers

 - Taking up a speaking engagement at a US university for 9 days or less